stabacco/stake-python/README.md

 If you prefer to pass in your username/password credentials to login instead, it's easy to do:

-### If you do not have two-factor authentication enabled:
+### If you do not have two-factor authentication enabled

 ```python